yufoo1/yufoo1.github.io/docs/cpu-design-pattern/How to implement CPU by software oriented approach.md

 # How to Implement CPU by Software Oriented Approach

-Considering to implement highly configurable CPU, we should use a very `software oriented approach` , in which there are few things that is fixed.
+Considering to implement highly configurable CPU, we should use a very `software oriented approach` , in which there are few things that are fixed.
 This article borrows a lot from VexRiscv, a RISC-V CPU written in `SpinalHDL` , [source code is here](https://github.com/SpinalHDL/VexRiscv).
 In VexRiscv, nearly everything is plugin based, which means we can simply expand it or shrink it.
 Besides, there is an automatic tool allowing plugins to insert data at a given stage and other plugins to read it in another stage.
 There is also a service system which provides a very dynamic framework to handle exception.

 I will try to understand this software oriented design approach and how VexRiscv use it, this article will record some thoughts of myself.
 Then, I will design my own CPU in `Chisel` through this unique approach.